metaleap/go-util/db/README.md

 ```go
 func (me *SqlCursor) Scan(rows *sql.Rows) (rec map[string]interface{}, err error)
 ```
-According to the meta-data retrieved via the latest prior call to `me.PrepareColumns()`, populates `rec` with all field values for the current record in the specified `rows`.
+According to the meta-data retrieved during your prior-most call to `me.PrepareColumns()`, populates `rec` with all field values for the current record in the specified `rows`.